Supermodel Me season 5

 The fifth season of Supermodel Me or (Supermodel Me: Sirens) aired in 2014, with the shooting location being moved from Hong Kong to Malaysia.
-The judging panel this season include Lisa Selesner, Ase Wang and Dominic Lau.
+The judging panel this season include Lisa Selesner, Ase Wang and Dom Lau.

 This fifth season have aired, launches on Diva (Asian TV channel) and Azio TV.
 This season 5 was also take place in Kuala Lumpur, Malaysia for the very first time in Supermodel Me show history.

 This season will feature 12 contestants; two each from Japan, the Philippines, Singapore, South Korea and Thailand, one each from Indonesia and Malaysia.
 The prizes for this cycle were a modelling contract with Premier Model Management in London and a cash prize of S$35.000.

 The winner was 26-year-old Alexandria Brouhard from South Korea.